 What causes asthma – Asthma is a chronic condition that causes airways to swell and restrict breathing.
 Stress, pollen, cold air, smog, and other environmental factors can cause symptoms of asthma to worsen.

 Yet in some cases, it would seem that children “outgrow” their asthma, and are no longer bothered by asthmatic symptoms.
 Or, an adult with asthma seems to have it “disappear” once they’re out of a certain environment, such as a factory.
-However, a recent study suggests that this change in a person’s health status is not a permanent change, and that asthma will eventually return after a period of remission.
+However, a recent study suggests that this change in a person’s health status is not a permanent change and that asthma will eventually return after a period of remission.

 Researchers also stated that, had the study reviewed a longer period of time, the return rate of asthma would have been close to or at 100%.

 Additionally, the period that children often experience in adolescence where they are asymptomatic is not “outgrowing” asthma.
 Clinical and laboratory measurements demonstrate that these teens still have asthma, but are simply not symptomatic.
 In other words, there is a period of remission.
-The asthma will return eventually — even if it takes many years.
+Asthma will return eventually — even if it takes many years.

 Asthma seems to be a life-long condition rather than something a person can “outgrow” — if a patient maintains an awareness of this, and continues treatment of asthma per their doctor’s instructions, high quality of life can be achieved and maintained.